funcai/funcai-php/Readme.md

     pip3 install tensorflow
     python3 vendor/funcai/funcai-php/scripts/generate/efficientnet.py

-The model will be placed in vendor/funcai/funcai-php/models/efficientnet.
-You will need to have access to this folder from your webserver.
-For example, if you've uploaded the folder to /var/www/models/efficientnet, you should set the path like this:
+The model will be placed in vendor/funcai/funcai-php/models.

+#### 4. Configure the models folder
+You will need to move the models folder to a permanent location.
+For example, move it to `/var/www/models` on your server.
+In that case make sure to set the base path accordingly:

     \FuncAI\Config::setModelBasePath('/var/www/models');

+You can also just move the folder directly into your project and check them into git, but the folder might get quite big (100 Mb up to multiple Gb).

+## Usage
+After you've completed the installation steps you can run your first prediction:

+    \FuncAI\Config::setLibPath('./tensorflow/'); // This should point to the path from step 2
+    $model = new \FuncAI\Models\EfficientNet();
+    $output = $model->predict('./vendor/funcai/funcai-php/sample_data/butterfly.jpg');

-### Requirements
+## Requirements
- - Either the provided dockerfile
- - Or PHP >= 7.4 on Linux
+ - PHP >= 7.4 on Linux

-### Run with docker

- - Run `docker-compose up -d`
- - Run `docker-compose exec app bash`
- - Run `php example.php`
+ - Or use the provided Dockerfile

 ### About machine learning
 todo
 - Pick the correct tasks (easy for computer, hard / repetitive for humans)
 - Training bias dilemma
 - Uncertainty
 - Specific tasks

+### How to run the docker file

+ - Run `docker-compose up -d`
+ - Run `docker-compose exec app bash`
+ - Run `php example.php`

 ### Architecture